-SEI P 2 ideas and explanations.
-These to simulations.
-Modeling tools are u s: A practice of both science and engineering is to use and construct models as helpful tools for representing ols include diagrams, drawings, physical replicas, mathematical representations, analogies, and computer sed to develop questions, predictions and explanations; analyze and identify flaws in systems; and communicate and revise scientific explanations and proposed engineering systems.
-Measurements and observations are used to Components of SEP Mark with "x" What teacher actions were taken to What are the students doing?
-In this lesson/unit plan, it is clear if present in facilitate this component for that students have a structured lesson students? opportunity to: 1) ibe components and eteristics of models Develop models consistent with prior evidence or theories to represent, explain, and/or describe a phenomenon nce or theories to represent, n, and/or describe a 3) betwe odels to describe relationships en components, predict nes, and/or test ideas to explain nomenon 4) are and/or evaluate features mitations of (a) model(s) 5) Revise eviden e models based on additional ace No Notes on Context/Special Considerations (part of school year, differentiation, student developmental considerations, etc.):
+SEI P 2 explanations.
+These tools include diagrate tools are used to develop questions, pred ms, drawir ictions and oth science and engineering is to use and construct mags, physical replicas, mathematical representations, dexplanations; analyze and identify flaws in systems gineering systems.
+Measurements and observations analogies, and computer simulations.
+Modeling s; and communicate ideas.
+Models are used to build Components of SEP P Present?
+What teacher actions were taken to What are the students doing?
+In this lesson/unit plan, it is clear that Y/N facilitate this component for students? students have a structured opportunity to: 1) Descr model ibe components and characteristics of s 2) evider op models consistent with prior nce or theories to represent, explain, r describe a phenomenon 3) compo odels to describe relationships between onents, predict outcomes, and/or test to explain a phenomenon 4) are and/or evaluate features and tions of (a) model(s) 5) Revis e models based on additional evidence NI - •

 ©2015 California State University East Bay All Rights Reserved.
 Any unauthorized reprint or use of this document is prohibited under federal law.
-Project Next Gen ASET is supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No. DRL-1418440.
+Project Next Gen ASET was supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No. DRL-1418440.
 PI: michele.korb@csueastbay.edu or contact corinne.lardy@csus.edu, michelle.sinapuelas@csueastbay.edu